Contractors should lock in low mortgage rates as soon as possible

 No Financial Crisis

-''So there is no reason to assume that some sort of financial crisis is building up,'' says Harris.
-Harris adds 'We expect the housing market to remain resilient due to structural reasons that will continue to exist in the UK whilst ironically the sub-prime problems in America would appear to have had a beneficial influence on the direction of interest rates in the UK after the Feds 0.5% cut in their own rates yesterday.
+''So there is no reason to assume that some sort of financial crisis is building up,'' says the IFA expert.
+The expert adds 'We expect the housing market to remain resilient due to structural reasons that will continue to exist in the UK whilst ironically the sub-prime problems in America would appear to have had a beneficial influence on the direction of interest rates in the UK after the Feds 0.5% cut in their own rates yesterday.
 Our concern is that lenders will price in risk to their mortgage rates far more aggressively in future and so for certain borrowers we could find mortgage schemes becoming more expensive.

 Our advice is to look at current base rate tracker schemes as a way of locking your payments into general interest rate movements rather than be at the mercy of discounted schemes tied to lenders variable rates which may become more expensive as mortgage companies seek to increase margins in the months to come.